 In addition to the museum space, there is also a large gift shop near the entrance.
 Several unique items from small, local artists are for sale here.

 You will also find several books and other craft related materials on sale.

 A visit to the Museum of Craft and Design will take about an hour or two, depending on the exhibits on display during your visit.
 Even though the space is small, you can spend quite a bit of time soaking in the intricate details of each piece on display.

-Also closed on Easter, Memorial Day, July 4, Thanksgiving, Christmas, and New Year's Day.
+Also closed on Easter, Memorial Day, July 4, Thanksgiving, Christmas Day, and New Year's Day.

-You can purchase tickets at the door for the Museum of Craft and Design.
-Here are their current prices.
+You can purchase tickets either in person or online (up to 60 days in advance) for the Museum of Craft and Design.
+Here are their current prices:

-They are a member of the North American Reciprocal Museum (NARM).
+They are a member of the North American Reciprocal Museum (also known as NARM or ROAM).
 Show your card when you arrive for free admission to the museum.

 In addition, the Museum of Craft and Design is also a Blue Star Member.
 This means all active duty military and their families will receive free admission between Memorial and Labor Day Weekends.
 Just show your military ID upon arrival for free admission.